-From repeatedly recalling their ambassadors to nearly severing diplomatic ties, South Africa and Rwanda relations could among the most unpredictable on the continent.
+From repeatedly recalling their ambassadors to nearly severing diplomatic ties, South Africa and Rwanda relations could be among the most unpredictable on the continent.

-Diplomacy between the two countries collapsed when Dr Grace Naledi Mandisa Pandor was South Africa’s Minister of Home Affairs, a pivotal docket in the ever collapsing relations between the two nations.
+Diplomacy between the two countries collapsed when Dr. Grace Naledi Mandisa Pandor was South Africa’s Minister of Home Affairs, a pivotal docket in the ever collapsing relations between the two nations.

 She is now back as new Foreign Affairs Minister at a time when relations are once again thorny, moreover under the same unresolved issues that would have been fixed long ago by her while under Home Affairs.

 It is always Rwanda’s hope that for every change of guard at the Foreign Affairs Ministry in Pretoria, translates into positive change in the relations between the two countries.

 South Africa being the continent’s economic power house remains an important partner Rwanda would want to engage with, but the waters are not stable enough for this to happen.